RaphaelW1tt/RaphaelW1tt.github.io/README.md

 My personal website.

-I try out different designs once in a while.
+I like to try out different things once in a while.